 On January 12, 1990, Cameron County executed an interlocal agreement with the City of Brownsville, Texas whereby the County would finance, construct and operate an international toll bridge located in Southeast Brownsville, Texas, approximately two miles east of Gateway International Toll Bridge, herein referred to as "Los Tomates International Bridge", located between Brownsville, Texas and Matamoros, Tamaulipas, Mexico.
-The Revenue Bonds were issued on parity with any additional International Toll Bridge Bonds, and are outstanding from the revenues of the County's Toll Bridge System.
+Revenue Bonds were issued on parity with any additional International Toll Bridge Bonds, for the construction of the international bridge and were outstanding from the revenues of the County's Toll Bridge System.
 Cameron County, Texas is the legal owner and operator of this bridge; however, the City of Brownsville has obligated itself to pay fifty percent (50%), not to exceed the sum of \$400,000 annually, of any deficiencies in the annual debt service requirements for the proposed revenue bonds issued to finance the Los Tomates International Bridge.
+Revenue Bond Debt obligation issued for this construction has been extinguished.
 Any surplus revenues remaining after payment of the debt service requirements, maintenance and operation costs, and an amount equal to one hundred forty percent (140%) of the average annual debt service requirements of all outstanding bonds will be shared equally between the City and the County.

 The City of Brownsville does not retain an equity interest in the project, which is considered a cooperative arrangement between the governments rather than a joint venture.
-In accordance with the interlocal agreement between Cameron County and the City of Brownsville, each entity was allocated \$3,097,696 in surplus from operations through September 30, 2019 as defined by their governing interlocal agreement.
+In accordance with the interlocal agreement between Cameron County and the City of Brownsville, each entity was allocated \$2,342,865 in surplus from operations through September 30, 2020 as defined by their governing interlocal agreement.